 4. Talk quietly.

-Respond in a voice that is firm yet gentle and not loud.
-This makes it where your child has to lower their voice to hear you.
+Respond in a voice that is firm yet gentle and not loud.1 This makes it so your child has to lower their voice to hear you.
 And helps you remain calm yourself.
 Try not to raise your voice the next time you are frustrated.
 It is hard to continue escalating!
 This is the same for our children.
-They don’t want to keep yelling when someone is quietly responding to them.
+They don’t want to keep yelling when someone quietly responds to them.
 So simple.
 Yet so effective.

 5. Spread your calm through touch.